dbohdan/recur/README.md

   -m, --max-delay 1h
   Maximum allowed sum of constant delay and exponential backoff (duration).

-  -n, --attempts 5
-  Maximum number of attempts (negative for infinite).

   -t, --timeout -1s
   Timeout for each attempt (duration; negative for no timeout).